 PHYS-UA 15 Assumes high-school level mathematics background.
 Offered every year.
 Lecture.
 4 points.

 A technical but elementary introduction to the modern understanding of cosmology, intended for non-science students.
 Proficiency with algebra is required.
 Covers advances in cosmology over the last 100 years, with special emphasis on more recent developments in the field.
-Topics range from the early universe to galaxy formation in the present day universe, through the lenses of the theories of relativity and the expanding universe.
+Explores topics ranging from the early universe to galaxy formation in the present day universe through the lens of the theory of relativity and the expanding universe.
 Examines the Big Bang, the Cosmic Microwave Background, dark matter, dark energy, and the associated evidence for these phenomena.
 Mathematically-based; most topics will be explored both qualitatively and quantitatively, and homework and exams will require calculations.

 20th-Century Concepts of Space, Time, and Matter